cheatham1/SoftwareBook/take_a_look_at_the_data.md

 (There are currently some errors.
 Ignore these for the moment.
 We will fix them soon.)

-The resulting histograms are put into the Output folder.
+The resulting plots are put into the Output folder.

     ls Output/